Discover the top things to do in Vang Vieng. This guide will help you plan an unforgettable trip in this beautiful part of Laos.

 How to get to Vang Vieng

-You can get to Vang Vieng from Vientiane or from Luang Prabang by train and by minivan.
-I recommend the minivan/bus option only if all the train tickets all sold out.
-Traveling by train is by far the best option in Laos (when it’s available).
+You can get to Vang Vieng from Vientiane or Luang Prabang by train and minivan.
+I only recommend the minivan/bus option if all the train tickets are sold out.
+Traveling by train is the best option in Laos (when it’s available).

 Where to stay in Vang Vieng